perez987/macOS-26-Tahoe-on-Z390-with-OpenCore/README.md

 	- Although its CPU usage is minimal, it's slightly higher than that of the integrated audio.
 - VoodooHDA.kext: Audio driver less commonly used than AppleALC.kext.
 Available on the CloverHackyColor GitHub site (current developer: *Sergey Slice*). *Chris1111* has a utility on his GitHub site that automates the VoodooHDA installation process on Tahoe (**VoodooHDA-Tahoe**).
 I haven't tried it but some users have solved audio issue with it.

 The most desired solution is reinstalling AppleHDA.kext.
 This can already be done thanks to recently emerged projects: [MyKextInstaller](https://github.com/Mirone/MyKextInstaller) by *Mirone* and [SimpleLoader](https://github.com/laobamac/SimpleLoader) by *laobamac*.
 Both projects are on GitHub.
 I've tested both and they worked well.
+More info at: [AppleHDA back in Tahoe](https://github.com/perez987/AppleHDA-back-on-macOS-26-Tahoe).

 ### Intel Wi-Fi